- It is important to talk openly and set clear expectations when sharing caregiving tasks.

-- Allow family members to help in the ways that they are able, depending on their individual abilities, lifestyles, and schedules.
+- Allow family members to help in the ways that they are able, depending on their abilities, lifestyles, and schedules.

 - Consider seeking outside help from friends, relatives, and volunteer organizations.